uploadcare/migro/README.md

 And that's what you get:

     Upload progress: 100%|████████████████████████████████████████████████| 6/6 [00:03<00:00,  1.74s/file]
-    All files have been processed, results of the operation are here: /tmp/migro-result.txt
+    All files have been processed, output URLs were written to: /tmp/migro-result.txt

 ## Alternatives